 Course: A step above the standard pistol target practice.
 We will incorporate movement while shooting, shooting from cover, malfunction clearing, tactical reloading, and more.

-We have 22 caliber pistols to use, or bring your own (pending our safety inspection).
-All you'll need is your firearm, at least two magazines or speed loaders, and about 100 rounds of ammo
+Provide your own pistol (pending our safety inspection).
+You'll need your firearm, at least two magazines or speed loaders, and about 100 rounds of ammo

 All session's feature hands-on learning